githubacct54385/VeggieApp/README.md

 This app can be setup for deployment by modifying an existing shell script or creating a new one.
 If I were to deploy this I would look to Heroku or Azure App Service since I have the most experience working with them.

+## Remarks

+#### Anti-forgery tokens missing

+This app does not include Anti Forgery Tokens on HTTP requests, especially POST/PUT/DELETE requests.
+For the sake of completing this within the given time constraints, I did not add these.
+I do however believe they are important when designing request handling to prevent CSRF attacks.

+#### SQL Injection proof

+This app is secure from SQL injection thanks to paramaterized queries and stored procedures.

+#### No authentication

+If this app were to get bigger, authentication would be needed.